Enhance your career opportunities by developing practical and transferable skills.

-Our graduates go on to work in a wide range of sectors, including education, commerce, environmental consultancies, government agencies, pollution monitoring and renewable and sustainable energy companies.
+Our graduates are passionate about improving the world in which we live, and go on to work in a wide range of sectors, including education, commerce, environmental consultancies, government agencies, pollution monitoring and renewable and sustainable energy companies.

 You will have the opportunity to gain direct contact with future employers through placements, our year in industry option, and your day-to-day studies in our innovative modules.

 A degree in Geography arms you with the ability to see the big picture.
 The intellectual, technical and team-working skills gained during the course can be applied to roles in education, commerce, government and environmental consultancy.

 Alongside your geography studies, you will also learn how to plan for your future career.
 The compulsory second-year career development skills module covers aspects of career planning, including self-awareness, career opportunities, writing a CV and attending interviews.

 - regional planning officers